Najaf/Najaf/README.md

-# I’m a senior technologist available for Freelance/Consulting engagements from July 2021
+# I’m a senior technologist available for Freelance/Consulting engagements from September 2021

 I have eighteen years of experience working to create web application software.
 Read on to find out more about my skills/experiences.